JetBrains/compose-multiplatform/tutorials/Accessibility/Windows.md

-# Status of Accessibility on Windows
+# Desktop Accessibility on Windows

 ## Enabling Java Accessibility on Windows
 Java Access Bridge is disabled by default.
 To enable it, run